ddavison/sublime-tabs/README.md

 * Right click somewhere in an open file, and click `Reveal in tree view`

 ## Uninstall
-This is an early version, so it *may* screw things up.
-If it does, you can re-enable `Tabs` and `Tree View`, and disable `sublime-tabs`.
+If sublime-tabs isn't your thing, you can uninstall by following these steps:

+1. Open your Settings
+2. Search for `"Sublime Tabs"` and Uninstall
+3. For the `Tabs` and `Tree View` packages, do the following:
+  1. Search for the package
+  2. Click `"Enable"`